 Roughly 350 million people worldwide have arthritis, and nearly 40 million of those 350 million are in the United States.
-You might be thinking, What is Arthritis? and is Arthritis curable?
+So you might be thinking, What is Arthritis?

 Arthritis: is painful inflammation and stiffness of the joints. whether it’s your knees, fingers, back or feet.

 It is very common for people to be diagnosed with Arthritis nowadays although the illness is not well understood.
 No one is safe from its grasp.
 People of all ages can be diagnosed with Arthritis and it’s actually the leading cause of disability in the United States.
 A lot of people think that Arthritis is a disease that only old people get since their joints are deteriorating but this is false because nearly 300,000 American Children have some type of Arthritis.

 We all know as we get old our bodies deteriorate and the cartilage between our bones naturally break down.
 Cartilage is the firm connective tissue between our joints.
 It protects the joints by absorbing the pressure and shock created when you move and put stress on them.
 When this cartilage is reduced it causes inflammation and a lot of pain.
 This is normal and very common, the risk is also made higher if arthritis runs in the family.
 With that being said there are two common types of Arthritis:

 This is the most common form of arthritis.
 This happens when your cartilage breaks down, causing the bones within the joint to rub together which causes extreme discomfort, and not to mention it lasts a lifetime.
 OA occurs most often in old people, although it can occur in young adults.
 The way OA can occur in young people is through joint damage, whether it’s through heavy physical activity or past injuries.
 It can also be caused by joint malformation, obesity, and poor posture.